GalleryPal

 Must See

-A list of popular works of art in the museum/gallery
+A list of popular works of art in the current museum

 Features:

-1. Building/floor selector that shows art by location
+1. Building/floor selector that filters art by location

 2. Search box